LearnersGuild/cos/Practice_Tending_Relationship/Requests.md

 4. Feeling righteous and entitled that the world respond to you.
 5. Feeling like “this is happening to me, and I can’t do anything about it”
 6. Disconnecting / isolating / giving up on your vision

+## Requests v.s.
+Formal Requests

+Making a request is a useful tool when attempting to create, or build a vision.
+Sometimes there is a situation that needs to be addressed/confronted, and what's needed is for you to step into Challenger role v.s.
+Creator role.
+In Challenger role, you may start with an informal request, but you might need to escalate that to a [challenge](Challenge.md) or [formal request](Conflict.md)